 It’s just a guess.
 Some people get passionate about that kind of stuff.

 They all watched the crowd.
 Paramedics emerged from the dark insides of the arcade, with a stretcher in tow.
 It was hard to see from the distance, but it was clear that it was just a child, around 14 or 15 years old.
 Their eyes were wide open, but their body was motionless.

 Mm.
 You’re right.
 But uh… it’s not our problem.

 She turned to him and made an irritated, diappointed face,

 What?
 The ambulance is already here, what are we gonna do?
 They can handle it.
 Let ’em do their jobs.

 Why would it be?

 I’ll get somebody to look into it, okay?
 Come on, let’s just get somewhere where I can sit down.

 Fine, fine.
 Alright.
 Rei rolled her eyes.

-She looked at some of the people stood around next to the door, and saw a child that she swore looked just like Sechson.
-She narrowed her eyes and tried to focus on him, but the blue Bori walked back into the arcade.
-They all started to walk again, and Kenji was the last to leave.
-He looked back at the arcade, and into the side parking lot.
-There was an enormous gash in the asphalt that gave him an ominous feeling.
+She watched the people stood around next to the door.
+There was a child there, a blue Bori with dark blue hair pulled back into a ponytail.
+The resemblance to Sechson caught her off guard, and she shook her head to make sure she wasn’t seeing things.
+As she narrowed her eyes and tried to focus on him, he walked back into the arcade, and out of sight.
+She looked at Sechson.
+He hadn’t noticed the child.
+She shrugged, then turned away from the arcade.
+They all began to walk again, and Kenji was the last to make himself move.
+He felt as though his eyes were drawn there, and into the side parking lot.
+Something about the place gave him an ominous feeling.
 He shook his head and tried to ignore it.